jeremysprofile/jeremysprofile.github.io/content/cv.md

   gpa: "string"
   # uses a base directory of /content, where / is the root of the git repo
   icon: filepath/to/image
+  # set alt and title text for any images used.
+Very unnecessary.
+  icon_title: "string"
+  icon_alt: "string"
   # Only the first existing key of subtitle, company, or school will be used
   subtitle: "string"
   company: "string"